zaksabeast/PokemonRNGGuides/guides/Colosseum and XD/(XD) PAL Starter Eevee RNG.md

 ---
-title: "(XD) Eevee PAL RNG"
+title: '(XD) Eevee PAL RNG'
-description: "How to RNG the starter Eevee with a PAL Pokemon XD"
+description: 'How to RNG the starter Eevee with a PAL Pokemon XD'
-slug: "pal-xd-eevee"
+slug: 'pal-xd-eevee'
-subCategory: "RNG"
+subCategory: 'RNG'
 isRoughDraft: false
 ---